eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 +++

 To illustrate how Eclipse Hono&trade; can be integrated with Java code, a simple program is provided that consumes telemetry or event data from the default tenant from a device.
+It also includes support for sending a command to a device and receiving a response to it.

 It shall serve as a blueprint to integrate your existing java source code with Hono.

 The code is found in the [example](https://github.com/eclipse/hono/tree/master/example) module in the package [org.eclipse.hono.vertx.example](https://github.com/eclipse/hono/tree/master/example/src/main/java/org/eclipse/hono/vertx/example).